 Media release - Digital test beds to drive change in healthcare

 Health technology organisations, clinicians, patients and health service managers are driving innovation and developing creative solutions to improve how health services are delivered.
 These ideas often give life to the next solution, which can improve safety, drive health efficiency, and enable choice and control for patients.
+The tender is now closed.

 The Australian Digital Health Agency is calling for proposals for innovative test beds that can be rigorously reviewed and then scaled nationally.